cteerara/Lagevin_Dynamics/README.rst

 To run, do:
   python Lagevin.py --temperature 300 --total_time 1000 --time_step 0.1 --initial_position 0.0 --initial_velocity 0.0 --damping_coefficient 0.1
 where for example --temperature 300 means the input temperature is 300 for the simulation.
 This applies to all the parameters listed above.

-* To run coverage, go to the Lagevin directory, so: Lagevin/ To run coverage, do: coverage run --source=src setup.py test coverage report -m
+* To run coverage, go to the Lagevin directory, so: Lagevin/ To run coverage, do: coverage run --source=src setup.py test;
+  coverage report -m

 Credits